afuhflynn/Python_crash_course/Lesson3/NOTES.md

 #### Integer numbers

-These are whole number values with decimal points. e.g
+These are whole number values with no decimal points. e.g

 ```python